 There used to be a Jewish diner at the corner of Spadina and College streets in Toronto which served the most delicious Sweet and Sour Cabbage Soup.
-I went there with a friend who knew of the diner on a cold and blustery winter day.
-It was a tiny place and the windows were all fogged over, but it was the perfect spot for lunch.
-I loved this soup so much that I actually made it shortly after, and I think that I got it right.
-And here I am many years later, vowing to make it again.
-It was just as good as the first time!
+It was a tiny place, the windows all fogged over, but it was the perfect spot for lunch.
+I loved this soup so much that I made it shortly after we had lunch there on that cold and snowy day and I have been making it the same way ever since.

 Ingredients